ning-mz/ning-mz.github.io/index.md

 ## About Me

-I am currently a Ph.D. student at the University of Liverpool and based off-site at Xi'an Jiaotong-Liverpool University, supervised by [Prof. Qiufeng Wang](https://scholar.xjtlu.edu.cn/en/persons/QiufengWang), [Prof. Kaizhu Huang](https://sites.google.com/view/kaizhu-huang-homepage/home) and [Prof. Xiaowei Huang](https://cgi.csc.liv.ac.uk/~xiaowei/).
-Now I am a research intern at Duke Kunshan University.
-I am also a student in the research group [PremiLab-Math](https://premilab-math.github.io), focus on solving math problems with AI.
+I am currently a research intern at Duke Kunshan University.
+In previous, I obtained my Ph.D. from the University of Liverpool in 2025, supervised by [Prof. Qiufeng Wang](https://scholar.xjtlu.edu.cn/en/persons/QiufengWang), [Prof. Kaizhu Huang](https://sites.google.com/view/kaizhu-huang-homepage/home) and [Prof. Xiaowei Huang](https://cgi.csc.liv.ac.uk/~xiaowei/).
+I am also a member in the research group [PremiLab-Math](https://premilab-math.github.io), focus on solving math problems with AI.
 In the future, I will extend my research to Embodied AI.
 Also welcome to check my [bilibili](https://space.bilibili.com/268165497?spm_id_from=333.1007.0.0).

 ## Research Interests